Jminding/Projectile-Motion-Lab-Simulation/README.md

     def __init__(self,distance,height,rollingTime,numTrials,gConstant=9.81):
         '''HorizontalProjectileMotionLab.(distance,height,rollingTime,gConstant=9.81) -> str
-        Takes the inputs for the distance, height, rolling time, and the gravitational constant (which is by default set to 9.81 m/s^2)''' self.distance = distance # meters (m)
+        Takes the inputs for the distance, height, rolling time, and the gravitational constant (which is by default set to 9.81 m/s^2)
+        :param distance: The distance travelled (measured in real life)
+        :type distance: float or int
+        :param height: The height of the table
+        :type height: float or int
+        :param rollingTime: The time it takes for the ball to roll to the edge
+        :type rollingTime: float or int
+        :param numTrials: The number of trials you want to run
+        :type numTrials: int
+        :param gConstant: The gravitational constant for the location
+        :type gConstant: float or int'''
+        self.distance = distance # meters (m)
         self.height = height # meters (m)
         self.t_roll = rollingTime # seconds (s)